-Ireland 'can't afford' to lose Harry Arter after Roy Keane bust-up, Paul Merson tells The Debate
+Alleged Harry Arter and Roy Keane bust-up sparks debate on 'hairdryer' impact

 Alleged details of that fall-out have leaked this week from an audio message said to have been recorded by Ireland defender Stephen Ward, which suggests harsh words were given out by Keane to the midfielder.

-Merson warned the culture of 'hairdryer treatment' had become less appropriate in the modern game, and added Ireland - humbled 4-1 by Wales on Friday night - could not afford to lose players of Arter's quality to personality clashes.
+Speaking on The Debate, Paul Merson warned the culture of 'hairdryer treatment' had become less appropriate in the modern game, and added Ireland - humbled 4-1 by Wales on Friday night - could not afford to lose players of Arter's quality to personality clashes.

 "There are 20 or 25 players in each squad.
 Some players like an arm round them, to be told they're the best player a manager's ever seen, it builds their confidence up," Merson said.